 On May 1, 2017, May 2, 2017, June 8, 2017 and June 14, 2017, four putative class actions were filed against the Company and certain of its current and former officers and directors in the United States District Court for the District of New Jersey (the "Securities Law Action").
 After these cases were consolidated, the court appointed as lead plaintiff Employees' Retirement System of the State of Hawaii, which filed, on November 20, 2017, a consolidated amended complaint purportedly on behalf of purchasers of our common stock between February 3, 2016 and June 13, 2017.
 On February 2, 2018, the defendants moved to dismiss the consolidated amended complaint in its entirety, with prejudice.
 Before that motion was decided, on August 24, 2018, lead plaintiff filed a second consolidated amended complaint purportedly on behalf of purchasers of our common stock between October 28, 2014 and June 13, 2017.
 The second consolidated amended complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and it alleges, among other things, that the defendants made false and misleading statements of material information concerning our financial results, business operations, and prospects.
 The plaintiff seeks unspecified damages, fees, interest, and costs.
-Defendants' motion to dismiss the second consolidated amended complaint is pending before the Court.
-The Company believes that the asserted claims lack merit, and intends to defend against all of the claims vigorously.
+On June 28, 2019, the Court granted Defendants' motion to dismiss the second consolidated amended complaint in its entirety, without prejudice, allowing Plaintiff leave to amend its complaint.
+Plaintiff's amended complaint currently is due to be filed by August 14, 2019.
+The Company believes that the asserted claims lack merit and intends to defend against all of the claims vigorously.
 Due to the inherent uncertainties of litigation, the Company cannot predict the outcome of the actions at this time and can give no assurance that the asserted claims will not have a material adverse effect on its financial position or results of operations.